 Time spent ministering

 I have to believe that by the time Jesus started his official ministry, his spirit of service and his compassionate heart were already fully developed within him.
 I cannot even imagine him being a typical young person who focuses on worldly pursuits day and night, only to turn thirty and suddenly be saintly.
-Virtues just don’t get turned on one day, they have to be cultured and nurtured.
+Virtues just don’t get turned on one day, they have to be cultivated and nurtured.
 We have to practice them day and night for many years to learn how to live that way.
 By the age of thirty, and I would guess, long before then, Jesus had already lived a life of such kindness and caring that all the godly virtues were fully developed within him.

 That brings us to the first question.
 If Christ gave, and gave, and gave of himself day in and day out, what did he get out of it?
 Is there supposed to be a payoff for serving our fellow man?
 Are we supposed to expect to be paid in some way for the good we do?
 I believe that if we are thinking with our carnal mind, the answer is most definitely yes.
 In the world, those who give and give without getting anything out of it are considered foolish and unwise.
 This is the thinking of those who also believe such ideas as a scarcity of resources.
 This idea teaches us that if you don’t jump in and take all you can get from others then someone else will get it and you will be left with nothing.
 It really is a dog eat dog world.